MoralisWeb3/MoralisDocumentation/moralis-dapp/getting-started/create-a-moralis-dapp.md

 ### Tutorial

+{% hint style="info" %}
+Note: UI in the videos might differ from the current UI
+{% endhint %}

 {% embed url="https://www.youtube.com/watch?v=txHnWDRB728" %}
 See this video if you want to understand the power of Moralis Server and how it can help you build cross-chain dApps.
 {% endembed %}